open-telemetry/opentelemetry-collector-contrib/receiver/prometheusreceiver/README.md

 ## Prometheus native histograms

 Native histograms is an experimental [feature](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) of Prometheus.
-To enable scraping native histograms, set the top level option `enable_protobuf_negotiation` to `true`.
+To enable scraping native histograms, set the top level option `enable_protobuf_negotiation` to `true` and enable the feature gate
+`receiver.prometheusreceiver.EnableNativeHistograms`.
 Prometheus native histograms are mapped to OpenTelemetry exponential histograms.
 This applies to the most common integer counter histograms, gauge histograms are dropped.
-Currently the zero threshold of the exponential histogram is always set to the default, not to what's in the native histogram.
 In case a metric has both the conventional (aka classic) buckets and also native histogram buckets, only the native histogram buckets will be taken into account to create the corresponding exponential histogram.
 To scrape the classic buckets instead use the [scrape option](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) `scrape_classic_histograms`.